 Message Handling - SPaT Data.
 The RSU will receive SPaT data from the TSC Infrastructure at a frequency of 10 Hz.
-This data will either be received by the RSU as SAE J2735 messages, NTCIP 1202v03A data elements, or using the Traffic Signal Controller Broadcast Message (TSCBM).
+This data will either be received by the RSU as SAE J2735 messages, NTCIP 1202v03B data elements, or using the Traffic Signal Controller Broadcast Message (TSCBM).
 If SPaT data is received as SAE J2735 messages, the RSU does not need to process or convert the data (but likely will need to attach security certificates).
-If the RSU receives SPaT data as either NTCIP 1202v3A or TSCBM, the RSU will need to assemble the SAE J2735 SPaT message for broadcast, attach security certificates, and may need to correct the time information in the message to UTC time.
-The CTI 4001 v01 RSU Standard describes that each RSU should be capable of supporting all three data exchange approaches, but it is not known if all RSUs do so.
-Feedback from your signal controller (Documentation 2.1 Completed Signal Controller NRTM) will help you understand if the RSU being used will need to support NTCIP 1202v03A and/or TSCBM.
+If the RSU receives SPaT data as either NTCIP 1202v3B or TSCBM, the RSU will need to assemble the SAE J2735 SPaT message for broadcast, attach security certificates, and may need to correct the time information in the message to UTC time.
+The CTI 4001 v01.01 RSU Standard describes that each RSU should be capable of supporting all three data exchange approaches, but it is not known if all RSUs do so.
+Feedback from your signal controller (Documentation 2.1 Completed Signal Controller NRTM) will help you understand if the RSU being used will need to support NTCIP 1202v03B and/or TSCBM.
 TSCBM currently is not able to meet the requirements of CTI 4501 without custom processing in the ECLA or RSU.
 No efforts are known to be underway or planned to update TSCBM.
-At the time this document is prepared, NTCIP 1202v3A is being updated to be able to meet the requirements of CTI 4501.
+Note that NTCIP 1202v3B was released in 2023 to meet the requirements of CTI 4501; however, products may not yet be available that support NTCIP 1202v03B.

 Security Certificates.
 Each message broadcast by the RSU will require a signed security certificate.
 The RSU may either receive messages that are signed by the source or may receive messages that are not signed by the source.
-For messages not signed by the source, the RSU will need to connect to the security provider, obtain certificates and apply these certificates to sign the message.
+For messages not signed by the source, the RSU will need to connect to the security provider, obtain certificates, and apply these certificates to sign the message.
 This requires the RSU to enroll in the security provider SCMS exchange.

 Hardware Security Module (HSM).
 RSUs need to provide physical protection to secure sensitive information using an HSM.
-Additional details of the HSM can be found in the CTI 4001 v01 RSU Standard in section 2.5.5.7.
+Additional details of the HSM can be found in the CTI 4001 v01.01 RSU Standard in section 2.5.5.7.

 Local Network Interface Security.
 Connections between the RSU and other devices on the internal network need to be secure to protect the communications.
 The RSU needs to support TLS 1.3.
-Details of the RSU interfaces can be found in the CTI 4001 v01 RSU Standard in section 3.3.5.1.
+Details of the RSU interfaces can be found in the CTI 4001 v01.01 RSU Standard in section 3.3.5.1.